Sauceforge/Saucery/README.md

 </Project>
 ```

-The ExternalMerlin dogfood integration tests use the following template:
+The ExternalMerlin.XUnit dogfood integration tests use the following template:

 ```
 using Saucery.Core.Dojo;